Agewerc/Agewerc.github.io/_posts/2020-07-22-Bootstrap-to-Quantify-Uncertainty.md

 ```

-Our regressions seems to have a good fit.
-Our parameters have statistical significance and we have found a satisfactory adjusted R-squared.
-Lets plot the line in the dataset.<br>
+Our regressions seem to have a good fit.
+Our parameters have statistical significance, and we have found a satisfactory adjusted R-squared.
+Let's plot the line in the dataset.<br>

 ![bootstrap_regre](/assets/images/bootstrap_pregression.png)

-When making a prediction we do not want to be limited to the point of our model.
+When making a prediction, we do not want to be limited to the point of our model.
 We want to find a confidence interval.
 We will find the confidence interval creating bootstrapped models.
-First lets make a plot with n models.
+First let's make a plot with n models.

 <img src="/assets/images/bootstrap_cover.png" alt="drawing" width="1000"/>